-^{} The COPD Assessment Test was developed by a multi-disciplinary group of international experts in COPD supported by GSK.
+The COPD Assessment Test was developed by a multi-disciplinary group of international experts in COPD supported by GSK.
 COPD Assessment Test and the CATTM logo is a trademark of the GlaxoSmithKline group of companies. © 2009 GlaxoSmithKline.
 All rights reserved.
 GSK activities with respect to the COPD Assessment TestTM are overseen by a governance board that includes independent external experts, one of whom chairs the board.

-comprehensive symptom score cut-point.
-The great majority of patients with an SGRQ of \ge 25 will have an mMRC of \ge 1; however patients with mMRC < 1 may also have a number of other COPD symptoms.65 For this reason, the use of a comprehensive symptom assessment is recommended.
-However, because use of the mMRC is widespread, an mMRC of \ge 2 is still included as a threshold for separating "less breathlessness" from "more breathlessness."
-Nevertheless, users are cautioned that assessment of other symptoms is required.65
+An equivalent mMRC score cannot be calculated because a simple breathlessness cut-point cannot equate to a comprehensive symptom score cut-point.
+The great majority of patients with an SGRQ of $\ge$ 25 will have an mMRC of $\ge$ 1; however patients with mMRC < 1 may also have a number of other COPD symptoms.(74) For this reason, the use of a comprehensive symptom assessment is recommended.
+However, because use of the mMRC is widespread, an mMRC of $\ge$ 2 is still included as a threshold for separating "less breathlessness" from "more breathlessness."
+Nevertheless, users are cautioned that assessment of other symptoms is required.(74)